marrink-lab/vermouth-martinize/doc/source/tutorials/go_models.rst

 The Gō model is described in the help::

  Virtual site based GoMartini:
-   -go GO                Contact map to be used for the Martini Go model.
-Currently, only one format is supported.
-See docs. (default: None)
+  -go [GO]              Use Martini Go model.
+Accepts either an input file from the server, or just provide the flag to
-   -go-eps GO_EPS        The strength of the Go model structural bias in kJ/mol. (default: 9.414) -go-moltype GOVS_MOLTYPE
+                        calculate as part of Martinize. (default: None) -go-eps GO_EPS        The strength of the Go model structural bias in kJ/mol. (default: 9.414) -go-moltype GOVS_MOLTYPE
                          Set the name of the molecule when using Virtual Sites GoMartini. (default: molecule_0)